High School Literature & Composition

 Supply List: 1” three-ring binder, binder dividers, notebook paper, pencils, and a red pen

-Description: Take a wild literary ride through some of the greatest classics!
-We will embark on a literary journey that will engage students and help them develop stronger reading and writing skills.
-Students will read, analyze, and respond to thought-provoking works.
-The literary works will be discussed from a Biblical worldview and universal themes will be addressed.
-Extensive reading, vocabulary tests, weekly journal responses, 5-paragraph essays, and other literary projects will be assigned.
-Each semester students will choose a biography to read and analyze, in addition to the required reading.
-The Write Source books will equip students with strong grammar skills, polish their existing sentence structure, and help prepare them for the grammar section of the ACT.
-A two-year rotation of books is incorporated so your student can take the class two years in a row without repeating information, homework, tests, etc. Next year we will read a completely different selection of classics.
+Description: Take a literary ride through the classics!
+Students will read, analyze, and respond to selected works.
+These works will be discussed from a Biblical worldview, and universal themes will be addressed.
+Extensive reading, vocabulary tests, weekly journal responses, five-paragraph essays, and other literary projects will be assigned.
+The grammar work will equip students with strong grammar skills, polish their existing sentence structure, and help prepare them for the grammar section of the ACT.
+A two-year rotation of books is incorporated so your student can take the class two years in a row without repeating information, homework, tests, etc. Next year, in 2027-2028, the class will focus on The Classics I.

 Course: High School Writing Intensive (fall semester only)